 Before we discuss the differences between each type of letting arrangement, it will be useful to first assess the similarities between a Lease and a Licence.

-Both are contractual agreements between a landlord and tenant and both create legal obligations for the duration of the term agreed.
+Both are contractual agreements between a landlord and tenant.
+Both create legal obligations for the duration of the term agreed.
 However, under a Licence, the landlord is referred to as the “Licensor” and the tenant as the “Licensee”.

 Both Leases and Licences grant occupational rights to use the property for a specific purpose and period.
 And at the end of the term, both agreements will terminate.

 A Lease is granted to the tenant for the purposes of “exclusive occupation” and for a fixed term.
-The tenant therefore has the right to occupy the property on an exclusive basis and has the ability to exclude all others from the land, including the landlord.
+The tenant therefore has the right to occupy the property on an exclusive basis.
+Also having the ability to exclude all others from the land, including the landlord.
 In essence, the tenant has control over the property.

-Leases can also be transferred (or assigned) to third parties and, in some cases, are capable of being registered at HM Land Registry with its own title number.
+Leases can also be transferred (or assigned) to third parties.
+In some cases, are capable of being registered at HM Land Registry with its own title number.